ChloeWarner03/PersonalProject/README.md

 ## Vision:
 - We want to create a project to create an app that will allow you to track your medical history for taking pills, adding symptoms etc.

-## Inital Requirements:
+## Initial Requirements:
 Features:
 - Log Medications: Track meds, log when you take them, send reminders
-- Symptom Treacker: Log symptoms daily, rate them (scale 1-10), notes for doctors visit.
+- Symptom Tracker: Log symptoms daily, rate them (scale 1-10), and take notes for doctor's visit
-- Display Data: Display data tracked, identify trends between symptoms, medications, and other factors.
+- Display Data: Display data tracked, identify trends between symptoms, medications, and other factors

 ## Architecture:
-This app will be a mobile app, to increase ease of logging symptoms and meds.
-We will need a database to store user medical information, and a backend server to retrieve info from the database.
+This will be a mobile app to increase ease of logging symptoms and meds.
+We will need a database to store user medical information, and a backend server to retrieve information from the database.
 - will be a mobile app
 - will need a back-end
 - will need a database